Mature Masculine

 Vulnerability

-Vulnerability is the steady strength of being open to your real experience—touched, moved, and affected—without needing to harden or collapse.
-It is the courage to be honest with yourself and others, to feel your tenderness and let it shape your presence.
+Vulnerability is the steady strength of being open to our real experience—touched, moved, and affected—without needing to harden or collapse.
+It is the courage to be honest with ourselves and others, to feel our tenderness and let it shape our presence.

 The King's Two Pillars

-The mature King stands on two pillars: power and vulnerability.
+The Mature King stands on two pillars: power and vulnerability.
 Neither is complete without the other.
-Both are required to lead well, especially when the stakes are high.
+Both are needed to lead well, especially when the stakes are high.

-Power without vulnerability becomes tyranny: controlling, cold, and cut off from the people you lead—including yourself.
+Power without vulnerability becomes tyranny: controlling, cold, and cut off from the people we lead—including ourselves.

-Vulnerability without power becomes victimhood: collapsed, passive, and unable to protect or provide for anyone—including yourself.
+Vulnerability without power becomes victimhood: collapsed, passive, and unable to protect or provide for anyone—including ourselves.

 The King's task is to hold both: to feel deeply and to act with clear decisions.
 To be touched by suffering and to stand firm, holding presence even when challenged or uncertain.